INTERVIEW BY MARKO SYRJÄLÄ AND ARTO LEHTINEN

 NEW ALBUM- APPOINTMENT WITH DEATH

-Well, let’s speak about your new album APPOINMENT WITH DEATH.
+Well, let’s speak about your new album APPOINTMENT WITH DEATH.
 It sounds like the old school meets new school metal.
-You got a fresh new sound on it but however it also sounds very 80’s.
-There are lots of elements which do sound bands like Iron Maiden and Judas Priest, do you agree with that?
+You got a fresh new sound on it, but it also sounds very 80’s.
+Many elements do sound bands like Iron Maiden and Judas Priest.
+Do you agree with that?

 You have a lot of well know names questing on APPOINTMENT WITH DEATH.
-How did you managed to get all these guys: George Lynch, Dave Meniketti, Erik Rutan and Corey Beaulieau to play on your album?
+How did you get all these guys: George Lynch, Dave Meniketti, Erik Rutan, and Corey Beaulieau to play on your album?

 Can’t remember her name…?

-Anyway, she is the one who introduced me to him and he is such a huge Lizzy Borden fan.
-So we ended up talking and we partied many times and then I told him to come down when we were recording.
-He was there playing in LA and he came down and did some really cool stuff on the song “Abnormal”.
-And then Dave Meniketti came through my manager, he managed Y&T for a brief moment and somehow that worked out.
+Anyway, she is the one who introduced me to him, and he is such a huge Lizzy Borden fan.
+So we ended up talking, and we partied many times, and then I told him to come down when we were recording.
+He was there playing in LA, and he came down and did some really cool stuff on the song “Abnormal.”
+And then Dave Meniketti came through my manager, he managed Y&T for a brief moment, and somehow that worked out.
 George Lynch came because Martin Andersson, our bass player, played with George Lynch.
-Eric Brutan came from Metal Blade because Metal Blade works with Eric on a lot of their Death Metal projects and stuff.
-And he was like “Ok let’s do this interesting ‘Death Metal guy mixes massive amounts of vocals’”.
-It was different for him, it was different for us.
+Eric Brutan came from Metal Blade because Metal Blade works with Eric on many of their Death Metal projects and stuff.
+And he was like, “Ok, let’s do this interesting ‘Death Metal guy mixes massive amounts of vocals.’”
+It was different for him, and it was different for us.
 It was an interesting little pairing.

-Well, presumably in sound wise it was very important to have him (Eric Rutan) taking responsibility for the mixing of the album?
+Presumably, it was very important to have him (Eric Rutan) taking responsibility for mixing the album?

-It wasn’t the obvious choice, I actually didn’t want it.
-I wanted the guy doing MASTER OF DISQUISE, he’s also RUSH’s old producer.
-I thought he did a brilliant job on MASTER OF DISQUISE and I was really happy with that but Metal Blade said “no, you got to have…you know, you’ve got this really polished kind of record, lets dirty it up with…” I didn’t even know who Erik Brutan was you know.
-So I just met him and he was a big fan and the whole thing.
+It wasn’t the obvious choice, and I actually didn’t want it.
+I wanted the guy doing MASTER OF DISGUISE, and he’s also RUSH’s old producer.
+I thought he did a brilliant job on MASTER OF DISGUISE, and I was pleased with that, but Metal Blade said, “no, you got to have…you know, you’ve got this polished kind of record, lets dirty it up with….”
+I didn’t even know who Erik Brutan was, you know.
+So I just met him, and he was a big fan and the whole thing.
 We spent like two weeks together and, you know, it was interesting.
-It was an interesting pairing and you know we came up with a record that’s pretty original.
-It doesn’t really sound like anybody else I think cause…mainly cause I got so many vocals mixed with really heavy Ira’s guitar and, you know, Martins heavy bass and Joey’s doing some really interesting drum stuff so it’s different and Erik made it different.
-If we’d had a different producer it would have been more polished and would have been more, really, you know the tone would have been more polished.
-So, I mean you just never know.
-It’s really who you choose to work with that’s going to dictate cause you know, me and Joey produced this record, knew every little piece of it.
-We worked tirelessly on it but when we gave it to Erik, he took it in such a different direction; it was like “WHOA!!!” you know?
-So I claim…I’m responsible for the production but the mix is all Erik.
-I really had nothing to do with it.
+It was an interesting pairing, and you know we came up with a pretty original record.
+It doesn’t sound like anybody else, and I think cause, mainly cause, I got so many vocals mixed with really heavy Ira’s guitar and, you know, Martins heavy bass, and Joey’s doing some exciting drum stuff, so it’s different, and Erik made it different.
+If we’d had a different producer, it would have been more polished and would have been more, you know, the tone would have been more polished.
+So, I mean, you just never know.
+It’s really who you choose to work with that’s going to dictate cause, you know, Joey and I produced this record, knew every little piece of it.
+We worked tirelessly on it, but when we gave it to Erik, he took it in such a different direction; it was like, “WHOA!!!” you know?
+So I claim…I’m responsible for the production, but the mix is all Erik.
+I had nothing to do with it.

 Yeah, he saw us early on.
-Every time I talk to someone from the Death Metal era “I was a huge Lizzy Borden fan”.
+Every time I talk to someone from the Death Metal era, “I was a huge Lizzy Borden fan.”
 How do you get from being a fan of Lizzy Borden to going into Death Metal?!
-You know Chris Banes from band Six Feet Under?
+You know Chris Banes from the band Six Feet Under?
 He is a huge Lizzy Borden fan.
 He saw us early on.
-You know, it’s so funny how we played a Death Metal festival recently, the New England Metal Fest and it really worked out well for us.
+You know, it’s so funny how we played a Death Metal festival recently, the New England Metal Fest, and it worked out well for us.
 I didn’t know how it was going to work.
-If we had been on that show in the 80’s we would have got killed.
-But now, we’re playing to 16 year old kids who don’t know the difference.
+If we had been on that show in the ’80s, we would have got killed.
+But now, we’re playing with 16-year-old kids who don’t know the difference.
 They’re just having a great time.
-It was one of those moments where we really scored big.
+It was one of those moments where we scored big.

 So Lizzy Borden is now more like a real band again?

 It’s a band again.
 Yeah, we hadn’t done that since…err…since Visualize.
-So that was good, it was fun, but it was also hard though because I was used to doing it really quick.
-With DEAL WITH THE DEVIL and MASTERS OF DISGUISE it was easy but this was really hard.
-But now we’ve been a band for a couple of years now.
-So already the guys are working on ideas separately but we’ve already talked about where we want to go.
-We shall see what happens, you never know until it starts!
-I’ve written a lot of things, you know, and I’m recording things and it’s very different than APPOINTMENT WITH DEATH.
+So that was good, it was fun, but it was also hard to go through because I was used to doing it really quickly.
+IT WAS EASY with DEAL WITH THE DEVIL and MASTERS OF DISGUISE, it was easy, but this was really hard.
+But now we’ve been a band for a couple of years.
+The guys are already working on ideas separately, but we’ve already discussed where we want to go.
+We shall see what happens, and you never know until it starts!
+I’ve written many things, you know, and I’m recording things, and it’s very different from APPOINTMENT WITH DEATH.